Yaribz/SLDB/docker/README.md

 Wait for the command to finish to ensure integrity of the database.

-In case hot-reloading is necessary, it's possible to edit the config files at `etc` in the host machine and send `SIGUSR2` to the concerned component.
+In case hot-reloading is necessary, it's possible to edit the config files at `etc` in the host machine and sending `SIGUSR2` to the sldbLi process.
 Alternatively, send `!reloadConf` to the SLDB bot user if your user has been configured to have access to it.
+This only applies to sldbLi, all other components require restart.

 This is only encouraged for testing, quick fixes or uptime and won't be persisted if the service is restarted.
 Use the `.env` or `docker-compose.yml`